pwwang/immunopipe/docs/processes/CellTypeAnnotation.md

     - `species` (`choice`): The specie of cells.
         - `Human`: The sample is from human.
         - `Mouse`: The sample is from mouse.
-    - `cancer`: If the sample is from cancer tissue, then the cancer type may be defined.
+    - `cancer`: If the sample is from cancer tissue, the cancer type may be defined.
     - `tissue`: Tissue origin of cells must be defined.
     - <more>: Other arguments for `scCATCH::findmarkergene()`
        See <https://rdrr.io/cran/scCATCH/man/findmarkergene.html>.